 8. Debt to equity ratio

-It also matters when you are looking for refinancing the property or borrow it against the home equity as lenders consider the debt to equity ratio to identify the creditworthiness.
+It also matters when you are looking for refinancing the property or borrowing it against the home equity as lenders consider the debt-to-equity ratio to identify the creditworthiness.

 9. Closing costs